neondatabase/website/content/docs/manage/database-access.md

 ## Create a developer role

 This section describes how to create a "development branch" and grant developers full access on a database on the development branch.
-To accomplish this, we will create a developer role on the "parent" branch, create a development branch, and then assign users to the developer role on the development branch.
+To accomplish this, we create a developer role on the "parent" branch, create a development branch, and then assign users to the developer role on the development branch.

-As you work through the steps in this scenario, it is important to remember that when you create a branch in Neon, you are creating a clone of the parent branch, which includes the roles and databases on the parent branch.
+As you work through the steps in this scenario, remember that when you create a branch in Neon, you are creating a clone of the parent branch, which includes the roles and databases on the parent branch.

 To get started:

-1. Connect to your database **on the parent branch** from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+1. Connect to the database **on the parent branch** from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

 2. Use your default Neon role or another role with `neon_superuser` privileges to create a developer role **on the parent branch**.
 For example, create a role named `dev_users`.